})();

 How do I prevent my windshield from fogging up inside the vehicle?

 Use your air conditioning system with outside air circulation, even in cold weather.
 The AC system removes moisture from incoming air, preventing interior condensation.
-Crack windows slightly if safe to do so, and clean interior windshield surfaces regularly with ammonia-free glass cleaner to reduce fog formation.
+Clean interior windshield surfaces regularly with ammonia-free glass cleaner to reduce fog formation.
+Avoid opening windows in heavy rain, as this allows moisture into the vehicle and can worsen fogging.

 What's the safest following distance in heavy rain?